improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

   }
 ```

+* What did we just do?
+  * We've told Bootstrap to render our application name as a header
+  * We declared a Nav component with three navigation items in it
-* We've told Boostrap to render our application name as a header, then gave it three navigation items that, when clicked, will tell react-router to switch the current URL to a new value
+  * Each navigation item is a NavLink which, when clicked, will tell react-router to switch the current URL to a new value

 &nbsp;